lcx366/STAREXTRACTOR/README.md

 This package is an archive of scientific routines for data processing related to the source extraction from an astronomical image.
 Currently, operations on source extraction include:

-1. Read an astronomical image captured by cameras in fits format or in generic image format;
+1. Read an astronomical image in `.fits` format or in generic image format, such as `.bmp`;
-2. Search for stars, extract their centroids and do photometry using `photutils`;
+2. Extract the centroid coordinates of the star spots and do photometry using `photutils`;
-3. Show raw image with star marked;
+3. Show raw image with star spots marked;

 ## How to Install

-On Linux, macOS and Windows architectures, the binary wheels can be installed using pip by executing one of the following commands:
+On Linux, macOS and Windows architectures, the binary wheels can be installed using `pip` by executing one of the following commands:

 ```
 pip install starextractor